-If you are travelling with your family, then relax, there's plenty for children to do in Oslo.
-Special Easter activities for children are organised at the Folk Museum, Museum of Science & Technology.
-Egg decorations are organised at the Mathallen Food Hall.
+If you are traveling with your family, then relax, there's plenty for children to do in Oslo.
+Special Easter activities for children are organized at the Folk Museum, Museum of Science & Technology.
+Egg decorations are organized at the Mathallen Food Hall.

 Hygge, sweets, and Easter eggs

 Enjoy indulging in hygge - a cozy time with your loved ones.
 Are you also a foodie?
 Then you must try Freia Påskeegg, which is a national treasure.
 Relish chocolate egg with milk cream and treat yourself to some festive foods.

 Credit: CC / Erik W. Kolstad / CC BY 2.0